Ionia, Michigan

-Ionia (/aɪˈoʊnjə/ eye-OH-nyə) is the largest city in, and the county seat of, Ionia County, Michigan, United States.
+Ionia (/aɪˈoʊnjə/ eye-OH-nyə) is the largest city in and the county seat of Ionia County, Michigan, United States.
 The population was 13,378 at the 2020 census.
-Every July it hosts what is said to be the world's largest free-admission fair.
+Every July it hosts what is said to be the world's largest free-admission fair, the Ionia Free Fair.
 The city is mostly within Ionia Township, with small portion extending into Easton Township and Berlin Township, but is politically autonomous of the townships.
+The city is named after Ionia, a historic region in Greece.

 History

 Before Euro-American migration, this was the location of an Odawa village.
 The leader of the Odawa here was Cobmoosa.
 His people planted crops here in 1833 but when Dexter and his associates arrived, they sold these crops to Dexter and relocated to the Flat River.
 In the 1850s, they were relocated to Oceana County.